Degrees and Certifications:

 Since returning to Greeley in 2012, Angela has had two more children and completed a Masters in Choral Conducting from the University of Northern Colorado, emphasizing vocal pedagogy and body mapping.
 Angela also sang with the Greeley Chorale under the direction of Galen Darrough where she had several solo opportunities.

-Mrs. Slaughter is currently a member of the American Choral Directors Association, Colorado Music Educators Association, and the National Association of Teachers of Singing.
+Mrs. Slaughter is currently a member of the American Choral Directors Association, and the Colorado Music Educators Association.
+She conducted the 2019 mixed group of the Patriot League Honor Choir and adjudicated for Mead MS in St. Vrain ISD in the Spring.
 She believes that music is an immeasurable gift to education and that ALL students benefit physically, emotionally, and creatively from studying music.
 She approaches teaching with humor and diligence.
 GO SPARTANS!